AdobeDocs/media-analytics.en/help/reporting/dimensions/originator.md

 >[!ENDSHADEBOX]

 The **Originator** dimension reports the creator or production studio of the content (for example, `"Warner Brothers"` or `"Sony"`).
 Use it to compare engagement across content owners or rights holders.
-In Adobe Analytics it is available through two approaches: a classification of the [Content (ID)](content.md) dimension, or an eVar populated using a processing rule.

 ## How this dimension is populated